What disqualifies you from filing for Bankruptcy?

 Timing matters.
 If you’ve filed before and received a discharge, there’s a waiting period before you can file again:

-- Chapter 7 after Chapter 7: 8 years
+- Chapter 7 after filing Chapter 7: 8 years

 - Chapter 13 after Chapter 13: 2 years